QiufanLin/ImageTranslation/README.md

 I and I_0 denote the rescaled intensity and the original intensity, respectively.
 (Negative fluxes are due to image pre-processing.)
 The images after this rescaling opertion are saved as *rescaled* images in "./examples/img_test_examples.npz" and taken as inputs to the networks.

 We also create a sample of CFHT images of size 64×64 pixels as SDSS images by regridding the rescaled CFHT images with the Bilinear Interpolation.
 These are saved as *regrided* images in "./examples/img_test_examples.npz" and used in Experiments (g) CycleGAN and (h) AugCGAN.

+For data augmentation, the images inputted to the networks during training are randomly flipped and rotated with 90 deg steps.

 Trained models and image examples can be downloaded from https://drive.google.com/drive/folders/1lxkZFvLgHLsHrTF4lJwXs7shR24TZyjH?usp=sharing